w3f/polkadot-wiki/docs/learn/how-to/stake-nominate.md

 !!!info "Related concepts"
     For the underlying concepts, see [Staking](../learn-staking.md).

-_Discover the new Staking Dashboard that makes staking much easier, and check our [extensive article list](../../general/dashboards/staking-dashboard.md) to help you get started._
+_Discover the new Staking Dashboard that makes staking much easier, and check the [extensive article list](../../general/dashboards/staking-dashboard.md) to help you get started._

 * * *